""

 History Supplemental Application

-This section of the application asks you to provide information about your research interests, declare your preferred faculty advisors, and outline your prior language preparation (if any).
+This section of the application asks applicants to provide information about research interests, declare preferred faculty advisors, and outline prior language preparation (if any).

 Writing Sample

-Provide a sample that best illustrates the quality of your written work (optimally no more than 50 pages, double-spaced; maximum file size 6 MB).
+Provide a sample that best illustrates the quality of applicant's written work (optimally no more than 50 pages, double-spaced; maximum file size 6 MB).

 Transcripts